vsheahan/blackloomai/README.md

 ## Contributing

-BlackLoom Defense is designed as a comprehensive AI security platform.
+BlackLoom AI is designed as a comprehensive AI security platform.
 For production deployment and contributions:

 1. **Security Review**: Complete security audit and penetration testing
 2. **Performance Testing**: Load testing and performance optimization